Diego-Mancino/Cybersecurity-Writeups/TryHackMe/Ignite/README.md

 Initial access was obtained through the vulnerable web application, followed by further enumeration to identify sensitive information.
 The shell was then stabilized and leveraged to escalate privileges, ultimately achieving **root access**.

-The objective of this room is to exploit a known vulnerability in Fuel CMS to gain access to both user-level and root-level information.
+This write-up follows a structured methodology including reconnaissance, enumeration, exploitation, and privilege escalation, with a focus on understanding the reasoning behind each step rather than simply executing commands.

 ---

 ## 🔎 Reconnaissance

-An initial **reconnaissance phase** was performed to identify exposed services and potential entry points into the target machine.
+The first step was to identify open ports and exposed services on the target machine.
+This helps define the attack surface and determine which services may be vulnerable.

 A network scan was conducted using **Nmap** to detect open ports, running services, and system information: